 IV.
 Is titanium a metal or an alloy?

 Titanium is typically a metal, though it can be an alloy if desired.
 An alloy, by definition, is a metal made from combining two or more metallic elements for strength or resistance to corrosion.
 Titanium alloys contain a mixture of titanium and other metallic or chemical elements.
 These alloys are highly desired for their strength and resistance to extreme heat.
 However, they are often expensive due to the high cost of materials and production.
+Despite this, it is possible to use titanium to save on a custom engagement ring.

 V. How durable is a titanium ring?